 Valley Art Gallery, established in 1966, is located in the heart of historic downtown Forest Grove on Main Street, just one block west of Pacific University.
-In 2016 we celebrate our 50th anniversary!
+During 2016 we are celebrating our 50th anniversary!

 As one of the oldest nonprofit, all-volunteer art galleries in the Pacific Northwest, we feature over 200 established and emerging local artists.
 We offer an eclectic assortment of paintings, fine pottery, jewelry, wood carvings, glass art, metal sculpture, textiles and garden art, to name a few.
 We pride ourselves in finding unique items at exceptional values.
 There is truly something for everyone.

-Focus On Book Arts (FOBA) is sponsoring a juried book show in July & August, 2016, at Valley Art Association Gallery, 2022 Main St., in Forest Grove, Oregon.
+Focus On Book Arts (FOBA) will sponsor an international juried book show in July & August, 2016, at Valley Art Association Gallery, 2022 Main St., in Forest Grove, Oregon.

 Patricia Grass has taught bookbinding for 25 years.
 She has shown her artists’ books in various shows across the country, both juried and invitational, has her work in the collections of the University of Washington, Yale University Library, and in private collections.
 She has authored a book, How to Make a Book Even If You Think You Can’t, and currently operates a book arts supply store, The Accidental BookMaker, and teaches from her studio in Forest Grove, Oregon.